trefftzc/maxCliqueWIthJulia/README.md

 # maxCliqueWIthJulia
-A brute force solver for small instances of the max clique problem
+A brute force solver for small instances of the max clique problem.

+When executing:
+  julia -t numberOfThreads nameOfTheExecutable < inputFile.txt